 - Try not to get discouraged.
 Change doesn’t happen overnight and movements are a long process.
 Remember that you are one cog in the wheel and your contribution, no matter how small you may think it is, is a vital component of the movement.

 - Don’t underestimate the power you have to make change.
 Student involvement has been instrumental in starting major movements throughout history.

 Ways to Help Yourself

 - Identify negative feelings.
 For instance, a failing grade on an examination may lead to the negative thought “The admissions committee made a mistake when they accepted me.”

 - Perform a reality check.
 Understand that your feelings can often distort the reality of the situation.
-Think of examples that counter the negative thoughts and feelings that you are experiencing.
+Think of examples that counter your negative thoughts and feelings.
 For instance, the admissions committee most likely made their decision because your past academic performance fit their acceptance criteria.
-Additionally, failure on one examination does not automatically indicate that you cannot succeed in any of your classes.
+Additionally, failure on one examination does not automatically indicate that you cannot succeed.

 - Make a positive reinterpretation.
-You can reframe the initial negative thought by saying “The admissions committee accepted me because they believe in my ability to succeed” and “I know I am a highly capable person and I can improve my academic performance with additional support.”
+You can reframe the initial negative thought by saying, “The admissions committee accepted me because they believe in my ability to succeed”, or “I know I am highly capable and can improve my academic performance with additional support.”
 You can also reframe your experiences with racism with statements such as “This can only make me stronger” or “My elders have gone through this and persevered and so can I.”